The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     "roundStatus": "started"
     }

-Again you can reconfirm if the round belongs to you game.
+Again, you can reconfirm if the round belongs to you game.

 ### Sending BUY command

-After that your player schould issue the following `buy command` via REST call to the game service.
-The imortant part here is that the `roundStatus` has to be **started**.
-If it has another status it is not the time to issue commands.
+After that your player should issue the following `buy command` via REST call to the game service.
+The important part here is that the `roundStatus` must be **started**.
+If it has another status, it is not the time to issue commands.

 >**POST**